Mahasamudram

 Mahasamudram is a 2006 Indian Malayalam-language romantic action film written and directed by S. Janardanan and produced by G. Suresh Kumar through Revathy Kalamandhir.
-It stars Mohanlal, Laila Mehdin, Jagathy Sreekumar, Innocent and Rahman.
+It stars Mohanlal, Laila Mehdin, Rahman,Jagathy Sreekumar,Innocent and Jagadeesh.
 The film features songs composed by M. Jayachandran and background score by Kannan Sooraj Balan.
 Mahasamudram was released on the occasion of Onam in 2006.

 Plot

 Isahak is a fisherman and football player.
 He is an honest and kind man with his heart in the right place.
 He is the pivot around which an old-age home run by a priest revolves.
 Isahak bears the entire expenses of the home, one of whose inmates is his mentally ill father Velankani.
 Incidentally, Isahak is also the star player of his football club called Beach Eleven of Puthenkara.
 Their arch-rivals belonging to village Mattukara are named the Seven Stars.
 Mattukara is under the control of the villains.

 As it often happens, Isahak falls in love with Mattakara Chandran's sister Devi.
 The brother is not amused, and he vows to frustrate the lovers' plans.
 Unfazed, the lovers get married on the high seas and plan to spend their first night on the boat.
 The bride's brother is bent on killing the newly-wed couple.

 But fate has other ideas.
 In the melee that follows, Devi accidentally kills her brother.
 She is arrested, and a heartbroken Isahak is left to fend for himself.
 In another twist in the tale, the villains of Mattukara kidnap Isahak's father Velankani.
 Their condition for releasing him: Isahak should not play in the football match for Beach Eleven in the tournament.

 Meanwhile, Devi comes out of jail on parole.
 The denouement puts Isahak in a dilemma.
 He is caught between his wife and father.